 This is the continuation to a clear separation between MVC and HTTP stacks.

 The introduced ActionResponse offers a very limited interface to work with on the MVC level.

 We upgraded our internal testing suite to latest neos/behat version.

 In case you have behat tests in place, but did not set your own behat version in the dev dependencies consider it doing now.

 In case you are using Neos.Demo in your project as site-package or dependency (which we strongly advise against) you will have to check your code and run the included node-migrations since this is a major update with breaking changes.
 See the release notes for further information: https://github.com/neos/Neos.Demo/releases/tag/5.0.0

 New installations come with the newest major release for the Neos SEO package.
 If you want to upgrade (which you have to do manually), be aware of the breaking changes within this major release.
 For details see:

-# Update the packages composer update # Flush the caches ./flow flow:cache:flush --force ./flow flow:session:destroyAll # Run code migrations (as needed for any packages that need to be migrated) ./flow flow:core:migrate <Vendor.PackageName> # If not already on 4.0 or 4.1, set database charset and update to the new default given character set and collation ./flow database:setcharset # Run database migrations ./flow doctrine:migrate # Publish resources ./flow resource:publish
+# Update the packages composer update # Flush the caches ./flow flow:cache:flush --force ./flow flow:session:destroyAll # Run code migrations, as needed for any packages that need to be # migrated.
+Rule of thumb: # # - any 3rd party packages that still install fine at least claim # to work, and should be updated by their maintainer(s). # - your own packages should always be treated with a migration, # at least it marks that as done. # ./flow flow:core:migrate <Vendor.PackageName> # If never done since 4.0 or 4.1, set database charset and update # to the current default given character set and collation ./flow database:setcharset # Run database migrations ./flow doctrine:migrate # Publish resources ./flow resource:publish

 If you run into trouble with Neos content or resources, the following may help: